p-wel/javafx-minigame/README.md

 MiniGame for JavaFX practise \
 \
-Ready to play, eggjoy! :egg:
+Ready to play, eggjoy! 🍳